PV solar panels for residential roofs are in like never before, thanks to the fact that going solar has never been easier or more affordable.

 The Price of Going Solar Has Decreased Dramatically Over the Past 10 years

 Did you know?
-Less than 10 years ago, in 2008, the cost of a solar power installation was $8.82 per watt.
+In 2008, the cost of a solar power installation was $8.82 per watt.

-So, should you jump on the solar bandwagon and take advantage of the solar tax credits available to homeowners in 2017 right away, or are there other factors to consider before installing solar panels on your home?
+So, should you jump on the solar bandwagon and take advantage of the 26% solar investment tax credits available to homeowners in 2021-2022 (22% in 2023) right away, or are there other factors to consider before installing solar panels on your home?

-There are several important factors to consider before calling a solar company and getting those panels up on your roof, if you want to ensure a lasting and regret-free solar installation:
+There are several important factors to consider before calling a solar company and getting those panels up on your roof, if you want to ensure a long-lasting and regret-free solar installation:

 1. Roof Age

 Modern PV solar panels are designed to generate power from solar energy for 25 to 30 years, with only minimal loss in annual energy-generating capacity.
 So, the real question is whether your roof will match the longevity and durability of solar panels it will house?